WebQit/docs/play-ui/docs/js/api/css/cssasync/README.md

 + `prop` - `String`: A CSS property.
 + `value` - `Any`: The property value to set.
 When an empty string `''`, the property is unset from the element.
 + `params` - `Object`: Additional directives for the method.
 Valid directives are:
-    + `inline` - Set to `true` to write to the element's `style` attribute instead.
+    + `scope` - Set to `global` to write the new rules to a stylesheet.
+Or set to `inline` to write to the element's `style` attribute.
 By default, the element's *computed CSS* object is what is updated.
 But the browser also automatically writes the rules to the element's `style` attribute.
-The `inline` directive thus has no special effect.
+The `scope: inline` directive thus has no special effect.
-    + `global` - Set to `true` to write the new rules to a stylesheet instead.
     + `prepend` - Set to `true` to write the new rules behind existing rules instead, making existing rules take priority.
 With the `global` directive, the given rules are inserted at the start of the target stylesheet.
 On *inline* mode, the given rules are added to the prepended to the element's `style` attribute.
     + `pseudo` - (Works with the `global` directive.
 Forbidden otherwise.)
 Set to a pseudo selector (e.g `:before`) to set the CSS of a pseudo element associated with the matched element instead.
     + `autoUuid` - (Works with the `global` directive.)
 Set to `false` to prevent Play UI from automatically generating a special attribute `playuo-uuid` for the element.
 By default, this is what is used as the CSS selector for the rules written to stylesheet.